nanishin/fish-care-service/README.md

 All things are possible by Galup collaboration.

 ## Arm Docker Container
-Basically fish_care_service is packed to arm docker container.
+Basically fish-care-service is packed to arm docker container.
 ### Arduino Control via Firmata Protocol
 For physical control of fish tank, arduino gpio is used.

-fish_care_service control the arduino via firmata protocol.
+fish-care-service control the arduino via firmata protocol.
 #### Micro Servo Motor
 Support auto feeding
 #### Adafruit Neopixel LED Strip